JM2707/winjswiki/Roadmap.md

 # Outline
+Windows Library for JavaScript (WinJS) is making its first step to becoming cross-platform: the source code of the existing WinJS library is released under the Apache 2.0 license as an Open Source project by [Microsoft Open Technologies](http://aka.ms/winjsopensource), the Microsoft wholly owned subsidiary created to advance Microsoft’s investment in openness and interoperability.

-The following in this document outlines our roadmap for the Windows Library for JavaScript (WinJS).
+The following in this document outlines our roadmap for WinJS project.
 The team will use this as a planning and framing document for WinJS, not an exact specification or check list of features to come.
 Our plans can change and we are flexible.
 We especially value your feedback and want you participate with us as we plan our upcoming releases.

 WinJS is a set of JavaScript toolkits that allow developers to build applications using HTML/JS/CSS technology forged with the following principles in mind:
 * Provide developers with a distinctive set UI controls with high polish and performance; as well as, fundamental support for touch, mouse, keyboard and accessibility